Cutting implements and cutting remarks

 Macduff: I have no words: My voice is in my sword: thou bloodier villain than terms can give thee out!

-- Cyrano De Bergerac, in Rostand's 1897 play, while fighting a duel, made up an insulting poem about how he was going to kill his opponent during the last line.
+- Older than Television: Cyrano de Bergerac in Rostand's play, while fighting a duel, made up an insulting poem about how he was going to kill his opponent during the last line.
 He did.

 Hark, how the steel rings musical!